xers989/SAdemosource/allegro-saas/README.md

 <img src="/images/allegro-saas/image3.png" width="70%" height="70%">

-### Kubernetes
+### Kubernetes (option)
-If you want to run the container in Kubernetes engine.
+If you want to run the container in Kubernetes engine, you can deploy it with oke-deployment.yaml.
 To run it on Kubernetes, you need docker registry, and Kubernetes engine.
-Also, you have to install kubectl tools on your laptop.
+Also, kubectl is installed in your laptop.
-Here is image push into docker registry.
+First, you need to push image into docker registry.
+You can use public docker hub or private docker registry.

 ```bash
 $ docker login <<your docker registry>>
 username: ***